-There’s no question the Canadian oil and gas industry is trading at all time lows.
+There’s no question Canadian stocks in the oil and gas sectors are trading at all time lows.
 There are a lot of bargains out there, including stocks that pay lucrative dividends in light of falling prices.

 One stock in particular Husky Energy (TSX:HSE) is now yielding nearly 5.5% after stock prices have dipped to levels not seen in over 16 years.